Buying a property will almost certainly be your biggest financial commitment so it's important that you get your finances in order.

 You should look for the cheapest first time buyer mortgage deal for the LTV (loan to value) that you need to borrow.
 Most likely this will combine a low interest rate with low fees.

-You can use our first time buyer mortgage comparison tables to research the 1st time buyer mortgage deals that are available from all the lenders that extend mortgages to first time buyers.
+You can use our first time buyer mortgage comparison tables to research the mortgage deals that are available from all the lenders that extend mortgages to first time buyers.